rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/PowerDistributionSystem.md

 Figure 5.
 Danger Sign for 120 AC cover.
 <br/><br/>

-A5. **Means of De-Energizing:** The 5 Amp overprotection device made by Phoenix Contact provides a means of locking out all the devices using a standard circuit breaker lockout.
+A5. **Means of De-Energizing:** The means of de-energizing the power distrubution subsystem is by removing the power plug from the wall receptable.
+The power plug is to be removed from a wall receptable any time that a power distribution panel is removed.

 A6. **Ground Fault Protection:** Additional protection was designed regarding safety using a Ground Fault Circuit Interrupter (GFCI), which is built into the incoming power cord of the Mario Kart Simulator.